Deed3Labs/Posts/REIT.md

 * **High-yield near-term cash flow** (ADUs and modular infill)
 * **Long-term capital appreciation** (planned communities with infrastructure control)

-Both support the growth of the fund’s NAV and create **token-backed dividend sustainability**.
+Both support the growth of the fund’s NAV and creates cashflow for **dividend sustainability**.

 ---

+#### 🏡 **Partnering with Modular, Tiny, and Manufactured Home Builders**

+We partner with vetted modular, tiny, and manufactured home builders to **increase housing supply** and affordability within these communities.
+These home types are in high demand but are often excluded from traditional lending programs due to:

+* Limited Fannie/Freddie conforming support
+* Unconventional appraisals or valuation methods
+* Perceived asset depreciation vs. appreciation dynamics

+This creates a **financing gap**, which our fund directly addresses.

+---

 #### 💵 **Acting as a Direct Lender & Underwriter**

-To serve this unmet market demand, the fund also operates as a **direct lender or underwriter** for homebuyers purchasing modular or manufactured homes in our communities.
+To serve this unmet market demand, the fund also operates as a **direct lender or underwriter** for homebuyers purchasing tiny (ADUs), modular or manufactured homes in our communities.

 We offer: